-- A breakwater extending from Richardson Bluff protects the berths in Egeria Bay from north winds.
+351 A breakwater extending from Richardson Bluff protects the berths in Egeria Bay from north winds.
 Bedwell Harbour is a seaplane landing area.
-Piers are near the customs office. - 352 Customs services are provided during the summer months.
-When personnel is not available, call in using the on-site telephones. - 353 A disused submarine cable lies across the entrance to Bedwell Harbour. - A submarine pipeline (sewer) lying close S of the public wharf is marked by a sign. - 355 Caution.
-Drew Rock near the head of the harbour has 2.1 m over it.
+Piers are near the customs office.

+352 Customs services are provided during the summer months.
+When personnel is not available, call in using the on-site telephones.

+A disused submarine cable lies across the entrance to Bedwell Harbour.

+354 A submarine pipeline (sewer) lying close S of the public wharf is marked by a sign.

+355 Caution. - Drew Rock near the head of the harbour has 2.1 m over it.
 Several rocks, with less than 2 m over them, lie between Drew Rock and the head of the harbour.

-Tidal streams set N on the in-going stream

-356 Tidal streams set N on the in-going stream and S during the out-going; they attain rates of 3 to
+Tidal streams set N on the in-going stream and S during the out-going; they attain rates of 3 to 4 kn at springs.

-Mount Norman, 244 m high and wooded, stands on South Pender Island N of the harbour.
+357 Mount Norman, 244 m high and wooded, stands on South Pender Island N of the harbour.